AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

    ![Open the Editor to add the Custom Code for the Data Element](../assets/images/idservice-authenticationState.png)

-1. In the **[!UICONTROL Edit Code] window, use the following, which will return values of "logged in" or "logged out" based on an attribute in the We.Retail site's data layer:
+1. In the [!UICONTROL Edit Code] window, use the following code to return values of "logged in" or "logged out" based on an attribute in the We.Retail site's data layer:

-        ``` javascript
+    ```javascript
     if (digitalData.user[0].profile[0].attributes.loggedIn)
         return "logged in"
     else
         return "logged out"
     ```

 1. Click **[!UICONTROL Save]** to save the custom code

    ![Save the custom code](../assets/images/idservice-authenticationCode.png)

 1. Leave all of the other settings on their default values
-1. Click **[!UICONTROL Save]** to save the data element and return to the data elements page
+1. Click **[!UICONTROL Save to Library and Build]** to save the data element and return to the data elements page

    ![Save the data element](../assets/images/idservice-authenticationStateFinalSave.png)

-By knowing the authentication state of the user, you know when a customer id would exist on the page that you could send to the ID Service.
-The next step is to create a data element for the customer id you will send.
+By knowing the authentication state of the user, you know when a customer id should exist on the page to send to the ID Service.
+The next step is to create a data element for the customer id itself.
 On the We.Retail demo site, you will use the hashed version of the visitor's email address.

 **To add the data element for the hashed email**